suiet/wallet-kit/website/docs/components/ConnectButton.md

 ## Description

-If you use `ConnectButton` in your App, you'll get all of features of kit, such as modal, connect, disconnect and so on.
+We recommend using `ConnectButton` component to integrate Suiet wallet kit 🥳

-Use `ConnectButton` component is also the simplest way to integrate Suiet wallet kit.
+By using `ConnectButton`, you can use all the features of Suiet kit, such as wallet selection modal, account info display and so on.

 ## Example